 Officially, we are not listed as a single CCA by the school due to the fact that the we are a combined CCA with our Infocomm counterparts for both HS and JC.
 Robotics is part of the Infocomm Club (for HS members) and the Infocomm and Robotics Society (for JC members).

 Officially, we only have 1-2 CCA days per week (for both HS/JC).
 However, due to the high levels of commitment required in robotics, and the fact that we have free access to the robotics lab, many members do come back outside of official CCA days and often stay late in school to finish their robots.
-We believe such freedom also gives members the flexibility to plan and juggle their other academic commitments more effectively.
+We believe such freedom gives members the flexibility to plan and juggle their other academic commitments more effectively while devoting a significant amount of time to develop their robotic skillsets.

 Yes, there are no school rules that forbids this.
 We do have a few members that are in the Consortium/ Students’ Council or have a second CCA at the side.
 However we generally discourage our members from doing so due to the high levels of commitment that robotics demand on top of the need to balance out their academics as well.

 Every member will be expected to compete in NRC (LEGO), ensuring that everyone participates in at least one competition a year.
-Most usually participate in more competitions from other sections like VEX and RoboCup too, so the average member can expect to participate in 2-3 competitions yearly.
+Most members also participate in either RoboCup or VEX competitions on top of LEGO as well, so the average member can expect to participate in 2-3 competitions yearly.

 Should any team do well enough to qualify for an international competition, the school would usually support the team to go overseas and compete, typically with some amount of subsidies as well.